david-pizzi-cg/github-ai-workflow-demo/README.md

 - Your `demo` branch exists with the CSS bug fixed
 - The website is working correctly
 - You're ready to add safeguards that will catch future bugs

+**GitHub Copilot Plan Requirement**: Stage 2 requires **GitHub Copilot Pro** (or higher: Pro+, Business, or Enterprise) to access the Copilot Coding Agent feature.
+The free Copilot plan does not include access to Copilot Coding Agent.
+For plan details, see [GitHub Copilot Plans](https://docs.github.com/en/copilot/get-started/plans#agents).

 ## 🗺️ Stage Overview